 One of the things I learned after leaving Corporate America is that entrepreneurship is much harder than a day job.
 When you have to be the marketer, the creator, the accountant, the publicist, and the customer support, you often wonder how you can make any decision to move your business forward.

 But after almost four years of being a full-time parent, I’ve come to realize that being an entrepreneur is a walk in the park in comparison!
 Full-time Parenting > Entrepreneurship > Day Job in terms of degree of difficulty.

 You endure pain in your knees and back because you constantly get down on their level to make a connection.
 Your patience is tested as you read the same books, work on the same dexterity exercises, and use the same hand signs over and over again.
 Then of course there’s the diaper changing, temper tantrums, and crying.

 Despite all the difficulties of child raising, I wouldn’t trade the initial years of parenthood for the world.
 The joy you get from seeing your little one smile and waddle into your arms when you enter the room is priceless.
 There’s also an incredible sense of satisfaction helping your baby reach milestones.

 Two Years Of Full-Time Parenthood Seems Like Enough

-Now that I’m in my fourth year of full-time parenthood, I’m beginning to plan ahead.
+Now that I’m in my fifth year of full-time parenthood, I’m beginning to plan ahead.
 Whereas the typical dad in America might stay at home between 2 – 14 weeks, I told myself that I would stay at home for at least 104 weeks.
 If I can last, then my ultimate goal is to be a stay at home dad for 260 weeks until he goes to kindergarten.

 Pediatricians say the first two years are the most important developmental years in a child’s life.
 A child’s brain triples in size from birth to age two and reaches about 75% of an adult’s brain size.
 Therefore, to be present as much as possible during these first two years seems like a good idea.
 If he becomes a problem child, at least I gave it my best shot.